dhanarajccs/Egiant-App/README.md

-# Egiant-App
+# egiant-App
-This is an EGiant Ecommerce App
+This is an egiant Ecommerce App